Rob Gronkowski

-Robert James Gronkowski (born May 14, 1989) is an American former football tight end who played in the National Football League (NFL) for 11 seasons.
+Robert James Gronkowski (born May 14, 1989) is an American former professional football tight end who played in the National Football League (NFL) for 11 seasons.
 Nicknamed "Gronk", Gronkowski played nine seasons for the New England Patriots, then played his final two seasons for the Tampa Bay Buccaneers.
-Regarded as one of the greatest tight ends of all time, he is a four-time Super Bowl champion (XLIX, LI, LIII, LV), a five-time Pro Bowl selection, a four-time First Team All-Pro selection, and was selected in the NFL 2010s All-Decade Team and NFL 100th Anniversary All-Time Team.
+Regarded as one of the greatest tight ends of all time, he is a four-time Super Bowl champion (XLIX, LI, LIII, LV), a five-time Pro Bowl selection, a four-time first-team All-Pro selection, and was selected to the NFL 2010s All-Decade Team and NFL 100th Anniversary All-Time Team.

-Gronkowski played college football at the University of Arizona, winning several awards, including being named a Sporting News and Rivals.com Freshman All-American.
-Despite playing only two collegiate seasons, his 18.8 yards per reception average and 1,197 receiving yards were a team record for his position.
-The Patriots drafted Gronkowski in the second round of the 2010 NFL Draft with the 42nd pick, after he missed his junior year due to back surgery, immediately becoming a major contributor to the franchise's dynasty.
+Gronkowski played college football for the Arizona Wildcats, earning third-team All-American honors as a sophomore in 2008.
+Despite playing only two collegiate seasons, his 18.8 yards per reception average and 1,197 receiving yards were team records for his position.
+The Patriots selected Gronkowski in the second round of the 2010 NFL draft with the 42nd pick, after he missed his junior year due to back surgery, immediately becoming a major contributor to the franchise's dynasty.

 A complete tight end, he was considered elite as both a receiver and a blocker.
 He set several NFL records, including being the first player of his position to lead the league in receiving touchdowns (17 in 2011).
-Gronkowski also has the most career postseason receiving yards by a tight end (1,389).
-He has the most career postseason receiving touchdowns for his position with 15 to date, as well as the most combined receptions (23) and receiving yards (297) by a tight end in Super Bowl history.
-He is ranked first in average receiving yards per game (68.3), average yards per target (9.9), and average touchdowns per game (0.69) among tight ends.
+Gronkowski also has the most combined receptions (23) and receiving yards (297) by a tight end in Super Bowl history.
+He is ranked first in average yards per target (9.9) and average touchdowns per game (0.69) among tight ends.
 Gronkowski also holds the Patriots franchise record of total receiving touchdowns (79).